Him8360/HospitalStaffManagement/README.md

 # HospitalStaffManagement
 **Description**\
-Implemented  a Hospital staff management using SpringBoot with basic authentication.
+Implemented  a Hospital staff management using SpringBoot and MySQL  Database with basic authentication.
 User have to authenticate  to access the endpoints.Every Staff Member  have to register first  to access the api using signup endpoint.This endpoint  can be access without authentication.\
 After the Registration they can use the email and password to authenticate to access all other endpoints.

 **FUNCTIONALITY OF ENDPOINTS**\